MQTTCool/hello-iot-world-html-example/README.md

 bandwidth and frequency management.

-In this demo, the Web page submits two MQTT subscriptions to two separate topics, in order to receive real-time telemetry metrics of a hypothetical car, such as Speed and Engine RPM.
+In this demo, the Web page submits two MQTT subscriptions to two separate topics, in order to receive real-time telemetry metrics from a hypothetical car, such as Speed and Engine RPM.
 Upon receiving, data message is displayed by the pertinent graphical gauge.